R-Lum/RCarb/cran-comments.md

 ## Release summary

 This is a new package submission.
+This submission accounts for the issues raised by Uwe Ligges.

-The package itself is a translation and extension of the MATLAB program 'Carb' published in the article:
+> Thanks, please single quote software names such as 'MATLAB' in the Description field.

-Mauz, B., Hoffmann, D., 2014.
-What to do when carbonate replaced water:
+Done.

-Carb, the model for estimating the dose rate of carbonate-rich samples.
-Ancient TL 32, 24–32.
+> Please add DOIs to the references if available in the form <DOI:10......>.

-The authors of the original code were contacted and are part of this package.
+Done.

 ## Reverse dependency checks